SujayBoyapati/IDX-Exchange-Housing-Prices-Project/README.md

 BathroomsTotalInteger (14.14%)
 LivingArea (13.53%)

-📉 Linear Regression
-Used as baseline model
-Performed worse than tree-based models due to nonlinear relationships in housing data

 📌 Key Insights
 Living Area and Bathrooms are the strongest predictors of house price.
 Tree-based models significantly outperform linear regression.
-Feature engineering (like bed-bath ratio) improves interpretability.
+Feature engineering (like bed-bath ratio) improved interpretability and how the features had an impact.
 Housing prices are highly nonlinear, making ensemble models more suitable.